Atlas07/test-task/README.md

 -   Axios
 -   Webpack
 -   Gets data from [house API](http://demo4452328.mockable.io/properties), and [template API](http://demo4452328.mockable.io/templates)
 -   Hadn't used Redux because there was no need to store application state.
-However it will be usefull with the growth of application.
+However, it will be useful with the growth of application.
 (Examples of using Redux can be found in my github repo)

 ## Getting Started